 Great Zimbabwe Guide is a blog giving you useful information about Zimbabwe travel.
 It was Zimbabwe’s first independent travel blog, founded in 2010.
 Check out the FAQs, city guides, travel tips, itineraries, advice on where to stay and things to do.
 Plus, read first-hand travel experiences to get inspiration for your next visit.
 If this is your first visit to the site, head on over to the page Zimbabwe travel quick reference guide.

-- is Zimbabwe’s first independent travel blog and online travel guide, created in 2010
+- is Zimbabwe’s first independent online travel guide, created in 2010

-- is not owned by travel operators (unlike many other Zimbabwean travel websites)
+- is not run in affiliation with travel operators (unlike many other Zimbabwean travel websites)